open-metadata/OpenMetadata/docs/open-source-community/developer/how-to-contribute.md

 # How to Contribute

 Welcome to [OpenMetadata](https://open-metadata.org).
 Our goal is to build an Open standard for Metadata.
-We truly believe this can only be achieved through building a great community.
+We genuinely believe this mission can only be achieved through building a great community.

 We ❤️ all contributions, big and small!

 ## Github issues

 Look for issues under [github/issues tab](https://github.com/open-metadata/OpenMetadata/issues) .
-If you have a feature request or found a bug please file an issue first.
+If you have a feature request or found a bug please file an issue.
+This will help us track and will help community overall as well.

 ![./images/new-issue.png](./images/new-issue.png)

 ## Fork Github project

-OpenMetadata github repository can be accessed here [https://github.com/open-metadata/OpenMetadata](https://github.com/open-metadata/OpenMetadata) .
+OpenMetadata Github repository can be accessed here [https://github.com/open-metadata/OpenMetadata](https://github.com/open-metadata/OpenMetadata) .

 ![./images/fork-github.png](./images/fork-github.png)